Evil3D/Username-Checker/README.md

 In other words:
 **it cannot distinguish between “claimable” and “not claimable”.**

-As a result, the tool effectively reports **every username as taken**, regardless of reality.
-That isn’t unreliable - it’s structurally incorrect.
+As a result, the tool effectively reports *every username* as taken, **regardless of reality.
+That isn’t unreliable - it’s structurally incorrect**.

 ---